mzaks/FlexBuffers-Python/README.md

 This is a collection of Python classes to read and write [FlexBuffers](https://google.github.io/flatbuffers/flexbuffers.html)

 ---
-⚠️ This library is designed to be convinient way for Python developers to read and write FlexBuffers.
+⚠️ This library is designed to be convenient way for Python developers to read and write FlexBuffers.
 It is not optimized for performance!
 ---

 # Usage